 - Deep sea (including vents and seamounts)

 - Coral reefs

-Fifty years after it was established as one of the original science departments at WHOI, and more than eighty years after the first WHOI biologists began to study life in the oceans, the Biology Department continues to be a home for cutting-edge research on marine organisms and their interactions with the environment.
-View the Biology Department's 2012 Annual Report for more information on recently accomplished work.
+More than fifty years after it was established as one of the original science departments at WHOI, and more than eighty years after the first WHOI biologists began to study life in the oceans, the Biology Department continues to be a home for cutting-edge research on marine organisms and their interactions with the environment.
+View the Biology Department's 2013 Annual Report for more information on recently accomplished work.